elad-bar/ha-blueiris/README.md

 Connectivity sensors | Drop-down | - | All non-system camera | Will create connectivity binary sensor for each of the chosen camera
 Audio sensors | Drop-down | - | All audio supported non-system camera | Will create audio binary sensor for each of the chosen camera
 Profile switches | Drop-down | - | All profiles | Will create switch for each of the chosen profiles

+**Integration's title**
+Title will be extracted from BlueIris server's configuration, it will be set upon adding the server, and after every Option's change

+Note that in case there are 2 integrations with the same integration's title, components will be overwritten by both integrations.

 **Log Level's drop-down**
 New feature to set the log level for the component without need to set log_level in `customization:` and restart or call manually `logger.set_level` and loose it after restart.